Key takeaways

 You may however, be able to avoid being taxed if you use the profit from the sale to buy a new home.
 “If profit from the sale of the home, meaning the difference between what it cost you to buy it and what you sold it for, is invested back into another home, then in most cases you can avoid capital gains tax,” says DiBugnara.
 “Keep in mind that this reinvestment must be completed in a certain amount of time, usually 90 days to six months at most.”

 • FSBO sales: A for sale by owner or FSBO transaction eliminates the need to pay a listing agent’s commission.
-But remember, while this approach may eliminate that cost, it means you must also take on all the work of showing and selling the home.
-In addition, FSBO homes often sell for less money.
+But, while you do eliminate that cost, you may also earn less money on the sale.
 In 2023, the average FSBO listing sold for a median of $310,000, compared to $405,000 for listings with an agent, according to data from the National Association of Realtors.

 FAQs